fatima-masmas/ooptask/README.md

 # ooptask

-1. ## erste aufgabe
-Create a class called "Person" with properties for first name, last name, and age.
-Add methods to the class for setting and getting the properties.? class Person
+1. ## Create a class called "Person" with properties for first name, last name, and age.
+Add methods to the class for setting and getting the properties.?

+class Person

 erstelen einen Baumplan, ermöglicht Objekt zu erstellen